enzo-quirici/Tik-Tok-Account-Downloader/README.md

 # Overview:
 TikTok Account Downloader is a desktop application designed to download all videos of a TikTok user's profile.

-# ⚠️ CURENTLY THE SCRIPT IS ON BETA AND ONLY WORK ON WINDOWS ⚠️
+# ⚠️ CURRENTLY THE SCRIPT IS IN BETA AND ONLY WORKS ON WINDOWS ⚠️

 # Features:
 - 🌍 Language Support: Switch between English and French.